ippontech/blog-usa/posts/auditing-using-javers.md

 ```

 # Retrieve the change
-As mentioned earlier, we stored all our auditing in a separate Mongo collection from client-facing data.
+As mentioned earlier, we stored all our auditing data in a separate Mongo collection from client-facing data.
 However, we needed to find a way to display back the information collected.
 JaVers provides its' own JaVers Query Language (JQL), which can be used to query the Javers Repository for changes on a given class, object or property.

 Data can be retrieved from JaVers in 3 possible ways: Shadows, Changes and Snapshots.
   * *Shadows* are historical versions of objects